julianmendez/fcalib/README.md

+# fcalib
-# fcalib — A library for algorithms in Formal Concept Analysis
+*A library for algorithms in Formal Concept Analysis*

 ## Overview